IvanSchulz/SolidCP/SolidCP/Sources/Tools/Guacamole/SolidCPAuthenticationProvider/ReadMe.txt

 		# sudo systemctl restart nginx
 	- Verify that it's working
 		- open a browser and navigate to https://console.domain.com
-		- You should see the Guacamole login or the SolidCP logo if the branding extension was installed
+		- You should see the Guacamole login or the FuseCP logo if the branding extension was installed

 16) ALMOST DONE
-	- Sign into your SolidCP portal
+	- Sign into your FuseCP portal
 	- Go to Servers -> Hyper-V -> Guacamole
 	- Change Guacamole Script URL to https://console.domain.com
-	- Go to VM and click 'Open Console' and verify it is working within SolidCP
+	- Go to VM and click 'Open Console' and verify it is working within FuseCP

 Congratulations!
 Your time and patience have paid off.
-You now have secure console access in SolidCP.
+You now have secure console access in FuseCP.